-For the summer session: applications for new volunteers are accepted from early January to early March, with rolling interviews in April/May, and orientation the beginning of June.
-Be sure to check the main page for High School Volunteers for exact deadlines and dates.
-Only returning summer volunteers are able to volunteer during the academic year.
+For the summer session: applications for volunteers are accepted from early February or until we receive our applicant capacity, with rolling interviews from March-capacity is reached and orientation the beginning of June.
+Be sure to check the main page for High School Volunteers for deadline updates.
+In Chapel Hill, only returning summer volunteers are able to volunteer during the academic year.

 - Can I mail in my application?

-- What is this TB test that I need?
+- What is this 2-step TB test that I need?

-The TB test is required of all volunteers before they may begin volunteering.
-Once you are accepted into the program, you will need to get the test done and read (it will take 48 hours) and bring the results with you to your first day of volunteering.
-You can also get the QuantiFERON TB Gold test.
-The TB test needs to be less than a year old as of the day you start.
+The 2-step TB test is required of all volunteers before they may begin volunteering.
+Once you are accepted into the program, you will need to get 2 TB tests done and read (it will take 48 hours for each test to be read) and bring the results with you at orientation.
+The 2nd test can be placed one week after the 1st is read.
+Alternatively, you may get the IGRA instead.
+The 2-step TB test needs to be less than a year old as of the day you start volunteering

-- I have the BCG Vaccine; do I still need the TB test?
+- I have the BCG Vaccine; do I still need the 2-step TB test?

 Yes, proof of BCG Vaccine is not sufficient.
-Applicants must have a TB test result less than a year old or a chest X-ray within the past few years.
+Applicants must have a 2 step TB test result less than a year old or a chest X-ray within the past 2 years.

 Requirements and Process Questions

 - I can’t make orientation, what I can do?